mdobinda/firefly/README.md

 # Firefly

-This project was created  as a school project.
 The project is a 3D puzzle platformer genre video game developed in the Unity Engine by Justin Sasso, Magdalena Dobinda, Carlos Martinez, and Daniel Collishaw.

 ## Getting Started